Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

 - Changing purposes usually has a profound effect on the system.
 - The elements of a system are often the least important in defining the unique characteristics of the system, unless changing the element also results in changing relationships or purpose.
 - E.g. CEO of a company, president of a country.
-- Stock: elements of a system that you can see, feel, count, or measure at any given time.
+- *Stock*: elements of a system that you can see, feel, count, or measure at any given time.
 - A stock is the memory of the history of changing flows within the system.
 - E.g. Water in a bathtub, books in a bookstore.
 - Stocks change over time through the action of a flow.
-- Flow: the input and output of a stock.
+- *Flow*: the input and output of a stock.
 ![Figure 1](figure1.png)
 - All system diagrams and descriptions are simplified versions of the real world.
-- Dynamic equilibrium: no change in stock.
+- *Dynamic equilibrium*: no change in stock.
 - Three important principles of stock and flow
     - If inflow > outflow, then stock rises.
     - If inflow < outflow, then stock falls.
     - If inflow = outflow, then stock is in dynamic equilibrium.
 - A stock can be increased in two ways
     1. Increase the inflow rate
     2. Decrease the outflow rate
 - People often neglect the second method.
 - E.g. Increase oil stock by burning less oil.
 Build up a larger workforce by reducing the rates of quitting and firing.
 - A stock takes time to change because flows take time to flow.